Max Dumesny: Personal

-Max Dumesny has been married to Melinda since 1986.
+Dumesny has been married to Melinda since 1986.
 Melinda Dumesny is the daughter of Australian Sprintcar Driver Sid Moore.
 Together they have four children (Mitchell, Michaela, Matt & Marcus).
 Both Melinda and Mitchell Dumesny, like Max, are Sprintcar drivers.
 Max Dumesny Motorsport also is the official agent of Continental AG's speedway tyre division in Australia.
 His daughter Michaela is also following the speedway tradition and has raced sprintcars, both with and without wings, before moving to Bloomington, Indiana (United States) to attend Indiana University.

 In a 2014 video interview for the Sydney Speedway's YouTube channel, Dumesny confessed that after starting in Formula 500's he thought his career would last "about 5 years" before he got out, got married and had kids who would never know he had raced.
 By the time of the interview Dumesny had spent over 35 years in the sport and all four of his children now raced speedway.

-In 2015, the Speedway Racing Association of Victoria (SRA) granted Life Membership to Max Dumesny and allocated his racing number "V5" to be only used by a "Dumesny".
+In 2015, the Speedway Racing Association of Victoria (SRA) granted Life Membership to Dumesny and allocated his racing number "V5" to be only used by a "Dumesny".